Scientific Advisory Board

 The industry leaders on the C&T magazine editorial advisory board help C&T shape content.
 These advisors reflect C&T magazine’s readership and the broad range of businesses they represent.

 Eric Abrutyn is a graduate of New York University-New Paltz with a Masters in chemistry and of C.W.
 Post College/Long Island University with a BS in chemistry.
 He has over 35 years of experience in the personal care industry and is an active member of the Society of Cosmetic Chemists.
-Abrutyn also is chairman of the Personal Care Products Council (formerly CTFA) International Nomenclature Committee (INC).
+Abrutyn also is chairman of the Personal Care Products Council (formerly CTFA) International Nomenclature Cosmetic Ingredient (INCI) Committee.

 Draelos is a fellow and past board member of the American Academy of Dermatology and also holds membership in the American Dermatological Association, the Society for Investigative Dermatology and the American Society of Mechanical Engineers, among others.
 She is a past board member for the Society for Dermatologic Surgery.
 A former Rhodes Scholar, Draelos has been the recipient of many awards and honors in recognition of her professional and academic accomplishments.
 She was recently given a Lifetime Achievement Award for her research from Health Beauty America, a professional skin care and cosmetics industry organization.

 Evans has worked in the hair care industry for more 20 years, with the majority of his time spent as a manager in the product development labs of Helene Curtis and Unilever.
-He also served for five years as director of measurement services at TRI-Princeton (TRI) before establishing his own consultancy, TA Evans LLC, in November 2012.
+He also served for several years as director of measurement services at TRI-Princeton (TRI) before becoming director and research fellow, in addition to establishing his own consultancy, TA Evans LLC, in November 2012.

 Evans holds a doctoral degree in physical-analytical chemistry and specializes in measurement science.
 In the personal care industry, his activities involved fundamental research, supporting product development efforts, substantiating and validating marketing claims, and a variety of other problem-solving.
 In addition, he facilitated and taught TRI’s two annual hair training classes and still holds the title Adjunct Research Fellow at TRI.
 Further, he teaches a series of lectures on hair science as part of the Master’s of Business and Science program in Personal Care Science at Rutgers University.
 Evans holds seven patents in the area of hair care and has published numerous articles in trade magazines and the scientific literature.
 His work has been awarded twice by the Society of Cosmetic Chemists, and he is a co-author and co-editor of the book “Practical Modern Hair Science,” published by Allured Business Media.